A baby--Skyrme model with anisotropic DM interaction: Compact skyrmions revisited: The model

-In this section, we construct a baby-Skyrme model, the DMI and also potentials from a model of fermions coupled with the Skyrme field $\bm{n}$ and also a background $SU(2)$ constant gauge field.
-In~\cite{Jaroszewicz:1985ip,Abanov:2000ea,Abanov:2001iz,Amari:2019tgs}, the authors investigated the $O(3)$ nonlinear sigma model lagrangian and also their topological terms based on the derivative expansion of the lagrangian of the fermions coupled with the Skyrme field via $\partial_\mu \bm{n}$.
-There are some recent theoretical studies about the fermions with the baby-skyrmions~\cite{Perapechka:2018yux} and the magnetic skyrmions~\cite{Perapechka:2019upv}, taking into account the backreaction from the fermionic fields.
+Although the model might be considered as just a hybrid of the above magnetic Skyrme model~(\ref{magskyrme}) and the baby--Skyrme model~(\ref{babyskyrme}), it actually has a systematic origin.
+In~\cite{Jaroszewicz:1985ip,Abanov:2000ea,Abanov:2001iz,Amari:2019tgs}, the authors investigated the $O(3)$ nonlinear sigma model Lagrangian and also their topological terms based on the derivative expansion of the Lagrangian of the fermions coupled with the Skyrme field via $\partial_\mu \bm{n}$.
+There are certain recent theoretical studies regarding the fermions with the baby-skyrmions~\cite{Perapechka:2018yux} and the magnetic skyrmions~\cite{Perapechka:2019upv}, considering the backreaction from the fermionic fields.
+We begin with the following vacuum functional: